FX (international): Asia

 In 2008, Fox Networks Group Asia and Star TV (through a distribution agreement) partnered to launch FX Asia.
 The channel is divided into four services: an international channel distributed throughout much of the continent and three national channels serving South Korea, Philippines and Japan.
-The channel was shut down on October 1, 2021, with most of its content shifting to the Star content hub on Disney+ (for Singapore, Philippines, Hong Kong and Taiwan) and Disney+ Hotstar (for Southeast Asia region outside Singapore and Philippines).
+The channel was shut down on October 1, 2021, with most of its content shifting to the Hulu hub on Disney+.